 Veterinarians say that such food products may appear to be healthy, but they can’t comprise 100% of an animal’s diet.
 This is because they don’t even come close to meeting the minimum requirements and nutrients that our carnivore furry friends need.

 Cats and veganismWhile most of the vegan pets lack vitamins and proteins of animal origin, this deficiency is a lot more serious in cats.
-This is because felines are strict carnivores (dogs are omnivorous).
-So, their teeth and digestive system are designed to consume animal tissues, from which they obtain the nutrients their body needs.

 Also, in order to meet their need for amino acids, a cat would have to consume excessive amounts of vegetable products, because these kind of proteins are less digestible for cats.
 So, sooner rather than later, there’ll be physical changes in the cat, such as low weight, diseases, apathy, etc.

 Cats cannot thrive on a vegan diet because they need the components that only meat and fat can provide for their proper development and growth, and also to maintain their immune system in good shape.
 A vegan diet in cats only leads to serious illnesses.
 Two examples of these are retinal degeneration and dilated cardiomyopathy.